TheResinger/GroupProject1/README.md

 ### Overview

-A web application designed to tets a users touch typing speed.
+A web application designed to test a users touch typing speed.

 ## Getting Started